Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 </div>

-cd EleProtect_App
-python -m pip install -r requirements.txt streamlit run app.py

-<a id="research-explorer"></a>
+<a id="open-the-research"></a>

 📂 Open the Research

-Pick what you need
+Pick What You Need

 I want to…

-Best starting point
+Start here

 Direct route

-⚡ Understand the project quickly
+⚡ Understand the result quickly

 Reviewer summary